hav-noms/final-project-hav-noms/README.md

 - [o] Implement an upgradable design pattern
 - [o] Oracle
-- [ ] Ethereum Name Service - a name registered on the ENS resolves to the contract, verifiable on `https://rinkeby.etherscan.io/<contract_name>`
+- [o] Ethereum Name Service - a name registered on the ENS resolves to the contract, verifiable on `https://rinkeby.etherscan.io/<contract_name>`
-- [ ] IPFS - users can dynamically upload documents to IPFS that are referenced via their smart contract.
+- [o] IPFS - users can dynamically upload documents to IPFS that are referenced via their smart contract.
 - [ ] Project includes one smart contract implemented in LLL / Vyper